thanhuwe8/quantport/README.md

 We will express our subjective views through matrix `P` and vector `Q`.
 The first view is that the 1st asset will outperform the 3rd asset by 1%.
-The second view is that that 3rd asset will have mean return of 3%.
+The second view is that the 3rd asset will have mean return of 3%.
 Then we formulate the views as below:

 ``` r